g-eoj/ssu_preserves/README_UPDATED.md

 ### retrain_updated.py

-retrain.py was updated to tensorflow 1.2
+retrain.py was updated to tensorflow 1.2.
-Exponentially decaying learning rate was implemented.
+An exponentially decaying learning rate has been implemented.

 ### retrain_updated_time_stamp.py